>>I’ve read that they should generally be avoided because readers are liable to skip them, and/or they’re often done wrong in the first place.

 Here, have a scene from the Quaraun series, written in tribute to Lord of The Rings:

 >>I always thought that a prologue and epilogue were classy and mature marks of a thoughtful book

 I always thought that a prologue and epilogue were nothing but an arrogant author showing off how big his ego was, with a whole:

 "Hey, look, I know you are too damned stupid to figure out how great my novel is, so let me tell you all the great crap about my novel, that'll you'll be too stupid to figure out because my IQ is shooting out my ass and your IQ my dear stupid little reader was flushed down the gutter.
 So here is a prologue to prove you're stupid and I'm smart, because I know you'll NEVER figure out all those great stupendous cryptic meanings I hid all through my novel."

-Every time I see a prologue I just roll my eyes and think: "Oh, boy, here's another holier then thou dip shit, do I dare read this book?"
+Every time I see a prologue I just roll my eyes and think: "Oh, boy, here's another holier then thou dip shit, I mean author who thinks they are greater than everyone else, do I dare read this book?"

 These days, I'm likely to skip even buying a book if it has a prologue, let alone read it.
 ESPECIALLY if it's self-published, as it's become a trend of late for authors to let their egos loss in prologues.